Suman (food)

-Suman or budbud is a rice cake originating in the Philippines.
+Suman, or budbud, is an elongated rice cake originating in the Philippines.
 It is made from glutinous rice cooked in coconut milk, often wrapped in banana leaves, coconut leaves, or buli or buri palm (Corypha) leaves for steaming.
 It is usually eaten sprinkled with sugar or laden with latik.
 A widespread variant of suman uses cassava instead of glutinous rice.

 Varieties

 There are numerous varieties of suman, with almost every town or locality having its speciality.
-Some are described below:
+Some are: